guyi49/just-for-interest/ietls/talking/thing/part1.md

     What is your favorite family photo?3 | 6
     Do you want to improve your photography skills?

-6. Time management
+6. Time management *

-    Do you like being busy?
+    - Do you like being busy?
+        - Actually not really
+        - I like being full rather than being busy.

-    How do you plan your time in a day?
+    - How do you plan your time in a day?
+        - I usually make a to-do list that including what I should do and the time I used.

-    When do you find it hard to allocate time?
+    - When do you find it hard to allocate time?
+        - I don't seem to have such a moment.
+        - I like an efficient lifestyle,so I don't time wasting time on meaningless thing.

-    Is it easy to manage time for you?
+    - Is it easy to manage time for you?
+        - yes,I clearly know what I do.
+        - And Managing time properly is beneficial way to make my lifestyle more simple and efficient.

 7. Lost and found